An explanation for dark matter and dark energy consistent with the Standard Model of particle physics and General

-where $K$ is the space curvature sign, $a$ the Robertson-Walker scale factor and $\rho$ the density.
-Structure formation causes spatial inhomogeneities and then field trapping.
-Terms in $R_{\mu\nu}$ and $S_{\mu\nu}$ that vanish in the isotropic and homogeneous case now appear with the formation of structures.
-As shown in appendix~\ref{Evol. eqs. with D}, these terms can be regrouped in a general factor $D(z)$ modifying Eq.~(\ref{eq: original Friedmann}) to an equation,
+Structure formation causes spatial inhomogeneities and, once those are massive enough, field trapping is induced.
+Terms in $R_{\mu\nu}$ and $S_{\mu\nu}$ that vanish under the approximations of isotropy and homogeneity now appear with the formation of structures.
+We show here that within GR's formalism, these terms can be regrouped in an overall term $\mathbf D(z)$ factoring the right hand side of Eq.~(\ref{eq: original Friedmann}).